Gopesh424/19CS302_Module_6/Ex no_27.md

 # EX 27 C program that demonstrates the use of typedef to create a new alias name for a data type.
-## DATE:
-## AIM:
+## DATE:08/05/2025
-To write a C program that demonstrates the use of typedef to create a new alias name for a data type.
+## AIM:To write a C program that demonstrates the use of typedef to create a new alias name for a data type.

 ## Algorithm
-1.
+1. Start.
-2.
-3.
-4.
+2. Declare a variable value of type char.
+3. Prompt the user to enter a value.
+4. Read the value using scanf.
-5.
+5. Check eligible for marriage.
+6. If age >= 21, print "Eligible".
+7. If false, print " Not Eligible".
+8. End.

 ## Program:
 ```
+#include <stdio.h>
+typedef int MyInt;
+int main() {
+    MyInt num = 10;
+  printf("The value of num is: %d\n", num);
+  return 0;
+}
 /*
 C program that demonstrates the use of typedef to create a new alias name for a data type.
 Developed by: